gabrielcessil/LineFollowerRobot_PID_Tunning/README.md

 - `Kp`, `Ki`, `Kd` are the proportional, integral, and derivative gains respectively
 - `e(t)` is the tracking error at time t

-The set controller command the wheel motors, affecting two error aspects:
+The set controller commands the wheel motors, affecting two error aspects:
 1. **Rotational error**: Angular deviation from the reference path
 2. **Translational error**: Positional deviation from the reference path